Rift, Chapter 1: The Prince

 And the beginning of many more to come,

-Whomever that may be.
+Whomever they may be.

 Chapter 1: The Prince